Modelling Large Dimensional Datasets with Markov Switching Factor Models: Introduction

-Finally, we assess the empirical validity of our model through an application to a large set of U.S. stock returns.
-Markov switching models have been widely used to capture the cyclical behaviour of small-dimensional portfolios of financial assets: see \cite{Guidolin_2011_Chapter} and \cite{AT2012}, and references therein.
-We contribute to this literature by applying the Markov switching factor model to a large dimensional portfolio of financial assets.
-Our results show that the regimes described by the model closely follow U.S. business cycle dynamics.
-In addition, an inspection of the estimated loadings allows us to identify level and slope factors.
-Therefore, our model could be employed to explain cross-sectional differences in average returns, and to then run conditional asset pricing tests when the regimes are driven by a latent first order Markov process.
-This would complement the findings in \cite{Massacci_Sarno_Trapani_2021_WP}, who identify the regimes based on the return from the underlying stock market.
+Finally, we assess the empirical validity of our model through three applications to large U.S. datasets of stock returns, macroeconomic variables, and inflation indexes.
+Markov switching models have been widely used to capture the cyclical behaviour of small-dimensional portfolios of financial assets: see \cite{Guidolin_2011_Chapter}, and \cite{AT2012}, and references therein.
+We apply our Markov switching factor model to a large dimensional portfolio of financial assets: the results show that the regimes described by the model closely follow U.S. business cycle dynamics, and complement the findings in \cite{Massacci_Sarno_Trapani_2021_WP}, who identify the regimes based on an observable state variable.
+We then consider a large set of U.S. macroeconomic variables, and we use them to identify turning points in the U.S. business cycle in the spirit of \citet{Burns_Mitchell_1946_measuring}: through appropriate metrics, we show that our model performs very well also on this respect.
+Finally, building upon the recent contribution of \citet{AL}, we illustrate how our model may be employed to identify regimes in a large set of inflation indexes.
+Overall, these results confirm the usefulness of our theoretical framework to conduct empirical analysis.

 The rest of the paper is organised as follows.
 Section \ref{section:MS_model} introduces the two-state model.
 Section \ref{section:Estimation} describes the estimation algorithm.
 Section \ref{section:Asymptotics} derives the asymptotic theory.
-Section \ref{section:Unobs_Hetero} briefly discusses the issue of unobserved heterogeneity.
+Section \ref{section:num_regimes_factors} presents two further results related to estimation of the number of factors and to underspecification of the number of regimes.
+Section \ref{section:Unobs_Hetero} deals with the issue of unobserved heterogeneity.
+Section \ref{section:Detecting_regime_changes} discusses the problem of testing for regime changes.
 Section \ref{section:Monte_Carlo} runs a comprehensive set of Monte Carlo experiments.
-Section \ref{section:Empirics} employs applies our model to large sets of macroeconomics and financials variables.
+Section \ref{section:Empirics} presents the empirical applications.
 Finally, Section \ref{section:Conclusions} concludes.
-Mathematical derivations are collected in Appendix \ref{section:Appendix}.
+Details about the estimation algorithm are given in Appendix \ref{Appendix:Est}.
+Mathematical derivations are collected in Appendices \ref{section:Appendix} and \ref{Appendix:Under_model}.
+Additional Monte Carlo and empirical results are to be found in Appendices \ref{app:sim} and \ref{app:factors}, respectively.